Purdue Opportunities

 Supplemental Travel Award

-Purdue Postdoctoral Affairs is proud to offer Postdoctoral Scholars a competitive travel award that supports professional development through research presentations, conference attendance, and job interviews.
-The award is offered three times per year, with each cycle covering travel within a designated four-month period.
+Purdue Postdoctoral Affairs is proud to offer Postdoctoral Scholars a competitive travel award that supports professional development through research presentations and invited talks.
+The award is offered four times per year, with each cycle covering travel within a designated three-month period.

-Awards average $500.
+Currently, we have $36,000 to award each year with individual awards averaging $500.
 Awards are merit-based and postdocs can apply each cycle.
 Applicants with the greatest professional investment in event attendance are prioritized.
-Funds are distributed to the postdoc’s Concur account.
+Funds are distributed to the postdoc’s Concur account to reimburse travel expenses.
 To access the application during an open-portal period, click here.
 For more information, please download our Postdoc Travel Award Application Guide.

 | Award | Travel Months | Portal Opens | Portal Closes | Notified |